Bryan Ferry: Early life

 Ferry was born in Washington, County Durham, son of Mary Ann and Frederick Charles Ferry.
 His parents were working-class: his father was a farm labourer who also looked after pit ponies.
 He attended Washington Grammar-Technical School (now called Washington Academy) on Spout Lane from 1957.

-As a child he had a job as a paper boy and bought jazz records with his earnings.
-He studied fine art at Newcastle University from 1964 until 1968, under Richard Hamilton for one year, and some of his paintings were displayed at the Tate Gallery in 1970.
+As a child he had a job as a paperboy and bought jazz magazines with his earnings.
+He attended Durham University for one year before pursuing fine art at Newcastle University from 1964 to 1968, under Richard Hamilton for one year, and some of his paintings were displayed at the Tate Gallery in 1970.
 His contemporaries included Tim Head and Nick de Ville.
 During this period, Ferry was a member of the bands the Banshees, City Blues, and the Gas Board, the latter of which featured his university classmates Graham Simpson and John Porter.
 He then moved to London in 1968 and taught art and pottery at Holland Park School while pursuing a career in music.

 Career

 Roxy Music (1970–1983)

 Ferry formed Roxy Music with a group of friends and acquaintances, beginning with bassist Graham Simpson, an art school classmate, in November 1970.
 The line-up was expanded to include saxophonist/oboist Andy Mackay and Brian Eno, an acquaintance who owned tape recorders and played Mackay's synthesiser.
-Other early members included timpanist Dexter Lloyd and ex-Nice guitarist David O'List, who were replaced respectively by Paul Thompson and Phil Manzanera before the band recorded its first album.
+Other early members included timpanist Dexter Lloyd and ex-Nice guitarist David O'List, though by the time the band recorded their first album, the line-up had settled as Ferry, Simpson, Mackay, Eno, drummer Paul Thompson and guitarist Phil Manzanera.
+Around late 1970/early 1971, Ferry auditioned for King Crimson, who were seeking a new singer and bassist to replace Gordon Haskell.
+Although his voice was deemed not right for Crimson, band members Robert Fripp and Peter Sinfield were still impressed with Ferry and quickly developed a friendship with him that would lead to Roxy Music being signed to Crimson's management company E.G. and Sinfield producing their first album and its subsequent non-album single "Virginia Plain".